-Blackjack is one of the most played casino games all over the world as it offers players the chance to apply their skills and knowledge, turn the tables, and win.
-Throughout the years, a number of strategies have been developed, specially designed to help them gain an advantage over the casino.
+Blackjack is one of the most-played casino games around the world, as it offers players the chance to apply their skills and knowledge, turn the tables, and win.
+Over the years, a number of strategies have been developed, specifically designed to help them gain an advantage over the casino.

-However, in order to achieve this result there are many important factors which should be taken into account.
+However, in order to achieve this result, there are many important factors that should be taken into account.
 When it comes to playing blackjack, every small detail matters and can make the difference between winning and losing.

-If players want to become consistent winners, they need to understand the major role of their bankroll as well as their money management skills.
-The only way to make a profit and successfully keep it is to be aware of the percentage return the game has and know how to benefit from it.
+If players want to become consistent winners, they need to understand the major role of their bankroll as well as their money-management skills.
+The only way to make a profit and successfully keep it is to be aware of the game’s percentage return and know how to benefit from it.

-This is really important due to the fact the casino always has a built-in advantage and the odds are not in favour of basic strategy players before they have even started playing.
-This is the reason why they need to be disciplined enough to leave the table when they are ahead.
+This is especially important because the casino always has a built-in advantage, and the odds are not in favour of basic strategy players before they have even started playing.
+This is why they must be disciplined enough to leave the table when they are ahead.

 What is ROI

-In the gambling world, the abbreviation ROI stands for Return On Investment which, as the name hints, is an indicator for the success and the loss of a particular amount of wagered money for each hand.
-Thanks to it, they are able to figure out the efficiency of their invested money during the game and therefore, it is considered to be a very useful tool.
+In the gambling world, the abbreviation ROI stands for Return on Investment, which, as the name suggests, indicates the success or loss associated with a particular amount of money wagered on each hand.
+Thanks to this metric, players can determine how efficiently their money is being invested during the game; therefore, it is considered a very useful tool.

-Knowing the ROI in advance, they will be able to make wiser choices for their bankroll and even moves.
+Knowing the ROI in advance enables them to make wiser decisions regarding their bankroll and even their moves.
 It is another subtlety that is closely related to money management as well as discipline.

-The term ROI is borrowed from the financial sector where it denotes the ratio between investors’ net gains and the overall cost of their investment.
+The term ROI is borrowed from the financial sector, where it denotes the ratio between investors’ net gains and the overall cost of their investment.
 The larger one’s ROI, the greater the gains they have registered.
-And vice versa, the lower the ROI, the smaller the person’s profits.
+Conversely, the lower the ROI, the smaller the person’s profits.
 In other words, ROI is a measurement of one’s financial performance regardless of whether they invest in stocks, sports betting, or gambling.

-Keep in mind that it is not impossible to generate a high Return on Investment over the short run.
+Keep in mind that it is possible to generate a high return on investment over the short run.
 Professional gamblers succeed in achieving this in the long term.
 Also, to assess the ROI accurately, one needs to take into account the volume of wagers they have placed.

-A person who has achieved ROI of, say, 104% after placing 4,000 wagers is seen as more successful than one with a ROI of 140% over the course of 400 bets.
+A person who has achieved an ROI of, say, 104% after placing 4,000 wagers is seen as more successful than one with an ROI of 140% over the course of 400 bets.
 This can be attributed to short-term variance.

 Expected Return to Players

-The expected return to player (RTP) is a little bit different from the ROI as it is the average money players lose or win each hand they play.
-The expected return varies, depending on the game rules and its many variations.
+The expected return to player (RTP) differs slightly from ROI, as it represents the average amount of money players win or lose on each hand they play.
+The expected return varies depending on the game rules and its many variations.

-Important factors such as whether the dealer hits or stands on soft 17, whether doubling down soft hands is allowed or not, and whether re-splitting is an option are essential to be taken into account.
-They influence directly the players’ odds and probabilities and can worsen or improve their expected return.
+Important factors such as whether the dealer hits or stands on soft 17, whether doubling down on soft hands is allowed, and whether re-splitting is an option must all be taken into account.
+They directly influence the players’ odds and probabilities and can worsen or improve their expected return.

-Understandably, when players are deprived of the option to double down in certain cases or re-split, their expected return will be decreased.
-This is the reason why it is recommended when they choose a casino and a table to look for rules and variations of the game that favour them.
+Understandably, when players are deprived of the option to double down in certain cases or to re-split, their expected return decreases.
+For this reason, when choosing a casino and a table, players are advised to look for rules and variations that favour them.

-For instance, if single-deck blackjack is available, it is a variation that is considered to be very advantageous for the players.
-However, they should always have a look in advance at the payout of this version as more and more casinos start to pay 6 to 5.
-If this is the case, they need to refrain from playing as their chances of making a profit are nil.
+For instance, if single-deck blackjack is available, it is considered very advantageous for players.
+However, they should always check in advance the payout of this version, since more and more casinos have started to pay 6 to 5.
+If this is the case, they need to refrain from playing, as their chances of making a profit are nil.

-The theoretical return to player is basically the same thing as expected value and is normally expressed in percentages.
+The theoretical return to player is basically the same thing as expected value and is normally expressed as a percentage.
 The RTP can also be treated as a reflection of the house edge.
 To calculate it, you can subtract the house edge of your chosen blackjack variation from 100%.

-So for example, if a given game yields 0.36% in favour of the casino, its theoretical return would be 100% – 0.36% = 99.64%.
-In turn, this means the game will return approximately £99.64 per every £100 wagered in the long run.
+So, for example, if a given game yields 0.36% in favour of the casino, its theoretical return would be 100% – 0.36% = 99.64%.
+In turn, this means the game will return approximately £99.64 for every £100 wagered in the long run.
 The house gets to keep the rest.

-However, this happens after thousands of hands are played.
+However, this only happens after thousands of hands have been played.
 Due to variance and the law of small numbers, it is possible to win or lose much larger amounts than the long-term RTP indicates.
-One of the peculiarities that distinguish blackjack from other casino games, like craps or roulette, is that the RTP varies across different variants of 21.
-For example, a variation like Blackjack Switch has a theoretical return of 99.87% whereas Atlantic City Blackjack offers lower long-term returns of 99.65%.
+One of the peculiarities that distinguishes blackjack from other casino games, like craps or roulette, is that the RTP varies across different variants of 21.
+For example, a variation like Blackjack Switch has a theoretical return of 99.87%, whereas Atlantic City Blackjack offers lower long-term returns of 99.65%.

-Also important is to consider the availability of side bets in some online and terrestrial variants of 21.
+It is also important to consider the availability of side bets in some online and terrestrial variants of 21.
 As a general rule, such proposition wagers are introduced to boost the house’s take from table games like blackjack.
 All side wagers, without exception, have considerably higher house edges than those basic strategy players combat in the main game.

 In turn, this reduces the theoretical return to player of said side bets.
-By how much precisely depends on the side wager’s payout.
-Let’s use Perfect Pairs as an example since this is the most popular group of blackjack side wagers.
+Exactly by how much depends on the side wager’s payout.
+Let’s use Perfect Pairs as an example, since this is the most popular group of blackjack side wagers.

 Felt’s online version of this variation, for instance, yields a theoretical return to player of 99.63% in the base game, which is quite decent.
 However, the RTP of the Perfect Pairs side bet drops to 93.89% for a house edge of 6.11%.
 Because of this, basic strategy players should refrain from playing these side bets on a consistent basis.

-The same goes for progressive blackjack variations where usually players are required to make side bets to become eligible for winning the progressive jackpots.
-The house holds a significantly larger edge on those.
+The same goes for progressive blackjack variations, where players are usually required to make side bets to become eligible for winning the progressive jackpots.
+The house holds a significantly larger edge on these.

 The Cost of Basic Strategy Errors and Their Effect on the RTP